Tao Kan

-Tao Kan (陶侃 (Táo Kǎn)) (259 – 30 July 334), courtesy name Shixing (士行), formally Duke Huan of Changsha (長沙桓公), was a Chinese military general and politician during the Jin dynasty.
+Tao Kan (陶侃 (Táo Kǎn)) (259 (Note: Tao Kan's biography in Book of Jin indicated that he was 76 (by East Asian reckoning) when he died.
+Thus by calculation, his birth year should be 259.) – 30 July 334 (Note: According to Emperor Cheng's biography in Book of Jin, Tao Kan died on the yimao day of the 6th month of the 9th year of the Xian'he era of his reign.
+This corresponds to 30 Jul 334 on the Julian calendar.
+Vol.95 of Zizhi Tongjian recorded the same death date.)), courtesy name Shixing (士行), formally Duke Huan of Changsha (長沙桓公), was a Chinese military general and politician during the Jin dynasty.
 He was the great-grandfather of the Jin Dynasty poet Tao Yuanming.

 Early career

 Tao Kan was born under the rule of Eastern Wu, and his father Tao Dan (陶丹) was an Eastern Wu general.
-Early in his career, he was a low-level county official, but subsequently on the recommendation of the commandery governor Zhang Kui (張夔), he was sent to the Jin prime minister Zhang Hua for commission; however, Zhang Hua, who did not favor people from former Eastern Wu lands, did not give him a commission, and he ended up serving on staff of the general Sun Xiu (孫秀, not to be confused with the Eastern Wu emperor or Sima Lun's advisor), a member of the Eastern Wu imperial household (being the grandson of Sun Kuang).
+Early in his career, he was a low-level county official.
+Subsequently, Tao was nominated a xiaolian by the commandery governor Zhang Kui (張夔), and sent to the Jin prime minister Zhang Hua for commission.
+Initially, Zhang Hua, who did not favor people from former Eastern Wu lands, did not grant him an audience.
+After repeated visits, Tao managed to meet Zhang, and impressed the latter with his words.
+Zhang then gave Tao a post of langzhong.
+Tao later served on the staff of the general Sun Xiu (孫秀), (Note: not to be confused with the Eastern Wu emperor or Sima Lun's advisor.
+This Sun Xiu was a member of the Eastern Wu imperial household, being the grandson of Sun Kuang.) and managed to meet Gu Rong, who was also impressed by Tao.

-Later, Tao served on the staff of the famed Jing Province (荊州, modern Hubei and Hunan) governor Liu Hong.
+Eventually, Tao served on the staff of the famed Jing Province (荊州, modern Hubei and Hunan) governor Liu Hong.
 After defeating Zhang Chang's rebellion, Liu once personally told him, "When I was serving on Lord Yang's (referring to Yang Hu) staff, he told me that I would one day have his position.
 Now, I tell you that you will one day have my position."
 Tao later played a large role in Liu's suppression of the rebel Chen Min; while Tao was from the same commandery as Chen and became an official in the same year as Chen, Liu Hong trusted Tao to carry out his duties.
 He later served successively as several commanderies' governor, and later served under the general Wang Dun, participating in Wang's campaign against various agrarian rebels, including the powerful Du Tao.
 For his accomplishments, Wang commissioned Tao as the governor of Jing Province, fulfilling Liu's prior words.